 While the hosts are loaded with superstars, arguably the man that has raised his game the most this season has been English winger Raheem Sterling.

-A player that has always had plenty of raw talent and potential, working with Guardiola has got the best out of the former former Liverpool attacker – who has looked inspired in 2017-18.
+A player that has always had plenty of raw talent and potential, working with Guardiola has got the best out of the former Liverpool attacker – who has looked inspired in 2017-18.

 A late midweek winner against Southampton again showed Sterling’s worth to City, with the versatile forward netting nine Premier League goals already this season.

 As such, the bookmakers have the England international at odds of 9/2 to score the first goal against the Hammers.